What: Introduction to poetry writing

 Writing poems is a creative way of exploring and recording your thoughts and feelings about a wide range of topics.
-Plus, because poems are usually short and can take on many different shapes and styles, poetry can be perfect for writers with MS. The shortness and flexibility of poems can make them more accessible for people who find fatigue, pain or discomfort make longer forms such as fiction or memoir writing too challenging.
+Plus, because poems are usually short and can take on many different shapes and styles, poetry can be perfect for writers with MS. The shortness and flexibility of poems can make them more accessible for people who find fatigue, pain or discomfort make longer forms such as fiction or story writing challenging.

 About Georgi Gill